 “Neighborhoods are good options, as there are homes nearby where a runner can go if an emergency arises,” note Reichmann and Sapper.
 “We also encourage runners who have to run in the dark to vary their route and, as much as possible, the timing of their run, so that they are not predictable.
 Varying your route not only improves safety, but also fitness by varying terrain.”

 Even if you are very familiar with the area and are running with a buddy, it is always a good idea to have an emergency contact prepared.
+MapMyRun MVP offers live tracking, which lets your family or friends know where you are.
 Blanchard says this is as simple as always letting someone know where you are going and how long you plan to be.